pgrandne/interpool/README.md

 The backend server must be launched to display and interact with the catalog Please follow next section for installing and deploying backend server

+5. Contracts addresses are saved on ./src/utils.contractAddress.tsx If you want to use your own deployed contracts, you have to update addresses from this file

 ### Core Contracts ###
 We use Hardhat